Classic vs Conversational Forms – Uplup Form Guide

 - One question at a time – Focused, distraction-free experience

-- Progress indicator – Shows users how far along they are
+- Progress indicator – Shows respondents how far along they are

 - Keyboard navigation – Press Enter to advance to the next question